New Potato and Asparagus Salad with Mustard Dressing

 Place the new potatoes and asparagus in a medium salad bowl, pour the dressing over and gently mix together well.
 Ready to serve.

-“This salad works really well served with the quiche on p.114.
+“This salad works really well served with quiche.
 But it also makes a great addition to a summer barbecue or picnic.
 I love to make it when asparagus is in season in the early summer months.”

 This recipe comes from Mary McCartney’s cookbook, Food, published in 2012 by Random House.
 The recipe can be found on page 104.